walker-hyf/MnTTS/README.md

 Where `metadata.csv` has the following format: `id|transcription`.
 This is a ljspeech-like format.

-[Here](https://drive.google.com/file/d/1Xtx5GCZBl_JdDeokjsiRpJ05oUl_Z1ef/view?usp=sharing) is our full dataset for download.
+Our full dataset will be published after the paper is accepted.